Product Suggestions

 Press and hold Option key (on Mac keyboard) or ALT key (on Windows keyboard) to see boot picker and click an arrow below EFI boot icon.

-Computer will be turned off automatically.
+Computer will be rapidly turned off automatically.
 This will set all proper NVRAM values needed for macOS Monterey.
-You can now safely remove first USB stick as well.
+You can now safely remove first USB flash drive as well.

-WARNING: If you would ever reset NVRAM or you have no entry sign then you need to redo this step to be able to boot macOS Monterey.
+WARNING: If you would ever reset NVRAM or you have no entry sign, then you need to redo this step to be able to boot macOS Monterey, so we recommend keeping the Monterey-micropatcher USB flash drive handy.

 Installing macOS Monterey 11 on unsupported Mac Pro